lp076/jiggl3r/README.md

-A Mouse Jiggler made in Python.
+Jiggl3r: A Mouse Jiggler made in Python.
+This is a mouse jiggler made in python with a customizable configuration file.